dalthviz/gitbook-showcase/content/Chapter1.md

 1. **Edit feature models**, and
 2. **Configure products** according to these feature models.

 Each user should have their own models, independent of which have other users.
 Will be possible for a user to share their models.
-A user could edit and / or configure their own feature models or to cu signal have access.
+A user could edit and / or configure their own feature models or the ones he has access.

 Additionally, it is expected that the application?
-On enable managers of the application Four.
+On enable managers of the application

-Manage users of the application?
-On
-Including options for
-authenticate users and allow sharing models, and
+3. **Manage users of the application**, including options for authenticate users and allow sharing models, and

-5.
-Versioning
-of different models and configurations.
+4. **Control of Versions** of different models and configurations.

-AHEAD?
-On the detail of the m?
-ODULES system is presented.
+Ahead on the detail, the modules of the system are presented.

-3
-The application?
-On use?
-Services already developed by the TiCsw group to analyze and review The models.
-2
-3.1.
-Edition?
-Caracter Models on sticas ??
+###1.1 Edition of feature models

 Each user will be able to?:
 See a list of character models sticas ?? own or to which